We’ve put together this checklist to ensure you’re prepared and ready to go for your winter season!

 Coordinating everything you need to live overseas can be a bit of a headache.
 To help you get set up, EA have an exclusive global partnership with STA Travel that gives you to preferential service, better deals, the right travel insurance policy and ensures you are grouped with others on the correct flights for your course.

 To ensure you get the exclusive deals available you must use the below contact details, rather than visiting your local/nearest STA Travel branch.

 Please note – For internships at Canyons resort in Japan you are required to have a policy with personal liability cover of 30 million JPY or more.
 This may sound like a lot, but its actually not, all of the STA Travel insurance packages will cover this quite easily.

 • Price beat guarantee (for all UK and Australian outbound flights)

 • Multi-flex passes which allow 3 free date changes (for UK outbound flights).
 We recommend this because it is hard to know when the snow will stop falling / season will finish)

 • Free cancellation on flights so you can confirm your seat at a great early rate.

 • Group seating and domestic connections required so you can travel with others on the program

 Note: You should not book flights until your eligibility to travel (working holiday visa or tourist visa if applicable) has been confirmed.
-For those on internship programs we also we recommend waiting until your employment placement is confirmed or booking a flexible ticket that allows changes.

 - Flights Booked